andresbarinasf/andresbarinasf.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 <p style="font-size: 18px;"> Hello!
 I am a PhD student in Economics at <b> University of California, San Diego</b>.
-I am interested in development economics, behavioral economics, experimental economics and political economy. </p>
+I am interested in development economics, behavioral economics, and political economy. </p>

 <p style="font-size: 18px;"> I hold an M.A. in Economics and B.A degrees in Economics and Political Science from Universidad de los Andes.</p>